abilandz/NAT3054/Lecture_3/make.md

 #### Installing cmake

 By default, **cmake** is not installed on Linux distributions.
-To install the currently supported version for a given Linux distribution, one can proceed by using the standard packaging tools for that distribution, e.g. **apt** on Ubuntu:
+To install the currently supported version for a given Linux distribution, one can proceed by using the standard packaging tools for that distribution, e.g. **apt** ("Advanced Package Tool") on Ubuntu:

 ```bash
 # Install cmake as a root: